Anderson Mill Elementary School

-Our teachers continuously participate in yearlong professional development sessions to increase their knowledge of integrating content area and technology in literacy.
-In addition, our teachers have embraced innovative practices for increasing student engagement, fostering critical thinking, and expanding depth of knowledge.
-Our school also continues to offer a variety of intervention programs for both reading and math, as well as various enrichment opportunities for students.
-This year we received funding for the Distinguished Art Program Grant to provide all students with hand-on, engaging visual and performing arts experiences, as well received the honor of becoming a TransformSC School.
-The implementation of these programs, in conjunction with a rigorous curriculum and an individualized approach to instruction, have increased student achievement on standardized and classroom assessments.
+Our teachers continuously participate in yearlong professional development sessions to increase their knowledge of integrating content areas and technology in literacy.
+In addition, our teachers have embraced the challenges of teaching through the pandemic and continue to expand the depth of their technology knowledge.
+The teachers continue to create innovative practices for increasing student engagement, fostering critical thinking, and providing project based learning experiences.
+Our school also continues to offer a variety of individualized learning paths in ELA and math.
+Our students and teachers began utilizing IReady, an instructional program in ELA and Math, as well as Dreambox in the academic area of math.
+The implementation of these programs, in conjunction with a rigorous curriculum and an individualized approach to instruction, have increased student achievement in our formative and classroom assessments.
 By creating a more individualized approach to teaching and learning, we are working to meet the needs of learners from every subgroup in our diverse student population.

 Academic Success and Challenges